ykinolab-tokai/AudioSetDownloader/README.md

 2. **REMOVE** the first four lines.

-    These csv files have a special format, the first four lines are unnecessary content.
+    These csv files have a special format, the first 3 lines are unnecessary content.
 Of course, it can be kept in other places as metadata, but when running the script to try to download the audio corresponding to the script, please delete these four lines.

 3. Rewrite the contents of `download_configs.py`